-SAS reports traffic with the SERVERSIDE macro values 0 and 1 into Net metrics bucket (Impressions (Net)/Clicks (Net)) and for value 2 into Default Tracked Ads.
+AAS reports traffic with the SERVERSIDE macro values 0 and 1 into Net metrics bucket (Impressions (Net)/Clicks (Net)) and for value 2 into default tracked ads.

-Optionally, if the publisher uses a single ad stitching method across all VAST ad requests, the SSAI type can be predefined on the site settings in SAS.
+Optionally, if the publisher uses a single ad stitching method across all VAST ad requests, the SSAI type can be predefined on the site settings in AAS.
 For more information, see Site Setup Settings.
-SAS reports traffic from sites marked as SSAI into the Default Tracked Ads metric.
+AAS reports traffic from sites marked as SSAI into the Default Tracked Ads metric.

 For SSAI-detected traffic, there are several reporting limitations:

-User identification based on 3rd party cookies does not work.
+User identification based on third-party cookies does not work.

 User geo-location based on IP address will not work, since the IP address comes from the server.

 User device or operating system identification based on UserAgent may not work properly.

 Due to these limitations, AAS applies limited General IVT (GIVT) filtering for SSAI-detected traffic.
 AAS applies GIVT IAB UserAgent allow/block lists, and filters external crawlers/bots and known IP test traffic.
 Accordingly, the Default Tracked Ads metric includes, by default, some level of unknown IVT traffic.
 AAS is actively exploring opportunities to expand GIVT filters for SSAI with client-side tracking and apply Sophisticated IVT (SIVT) techniques to SSAI traffic in the product roadmap.